Frank P. Sargent

-Frank P. Sargent from a steel engraving made in 1888.

 Frank Pierce Sargent (November 18, 1851 – September 4, 1908) was an American trade union functionary and government official.
 Sargent is best remembered as the head of the Brotherhood of Locomotive Firemen and Enginemen for a period of more than 17 years and as the United States Commissioner General of Immigration during the first years of the 20th Century.

 Biography

 Early years

 Frank P. Sargent was born on November 18, 1851, in the small town of East Orange, Vermont.
 He was the son of Charles Edwin Sargent, a farmer, and his wife Mary C. Kinney Sargent.
 Sargent completed his education in a rural district school of Orange County, Vermont at the age of 17 and left for Manchester, New Hampshire to learn photography as an apprentice in a photography shop.

 Having learned the trade, Sargent went to work as a photographer himself, plying his trade in Manchester, Philadelphia, and Haverhill, Massachusetts.
 His health began to fail him, however, so Sargent moved to the Southwestern American state of Arizona, where he joined the U.S. Cavalry.
 In this capacity Sargent participated in the U.S. Government's ongoing war against the Apache nation from 1879 to 1880.

 Sargent served at Fort Apache, Arizona under the command of Captain H.C.
 Hentig and fought skirmishes against the Victoria band in the summer of 1880 in Arizona and Mexico, including one engagement at Cibicue at which his commanding officer was killed.

 With his term of enlistment served, Sargent was discharged from the cavalry in December 1880 and went to work in the rail transport industry as an engine wiper for the Southern Pacific Railroad.
 After three months in this position, Sargent was promoted to a place as fireman on a construction train, later moving to a similar post on the regular road service.